Coin flipping: Three-way

-Three-way coin flips are also possible, by a different process—this can be done either to choose one or two out of three.
+Three-way coin flips are also possible, by a different process –too, which can be done either to choose one or two out of three.
 To choose two out of three, three coins are flipped, and if two coins come up the same and one different, the different one loses (is out), leaving two players.
 To choose one out of three, the previous is either reversed (the odd coin out is the winner) or a regular two-way coin flip between the two remaining players can decide.
 The three-way flip is 75% likely to work each time it is tried (if all coins are heads or all are tails, each of which occur 1/8 of the time due to the chances being 0.5 by 0.5 by 0.5, the flip is repeated until the results differ), and does not require that "heads" or "tails" be called.